 Make sure you don’t throw out your trash on the trail!
 Bring a small trash bag with you so that you can collect any trash and put it back in your bag to throw out later.

 A good pack allows you to carry all of the other items you may want to use during the hike.
-These include a hat, sunglasses, sunscreen, band-aids and even bug spray.
+These include a hat, sunglasses, sunscreen, band-aids, and even bug spray.
 Bug spray is very important depending on the area and season!
 Another great item to take on hikes is a pair of walking poles.
 These can help you keep your balance on rocky or slippery trails.